jdpark7/uni-chatbot/university-data/curriculum.md

 Students taking Culinary II will explore the multi-cultural aspects of food by preparing and sampling foods typical of selected major cuisines.
 Attention is given to geography, climate, and the history of each culture.
 Major topics for this advanced course include:

-°‹.Locating the origin of cuisine or origin of influence through flavor profiles °‹.Adjusting recipes to produce a desired amount for either plated or buffet style service °‹.Demonstrating a greater understanding of cooking techniques and why each is better suited to fit a desired result °‹.Preparing individual recipes that replicate the flavor profile of different regions of the world °‹.Understanding how culture and climate can cause cuisine to develop differently in different areas of the world
+‚â§.Locating the origin of cuisine or origin of influence through flavor profiles ‚â§.Adjusting recipes to produce a desired amount for either plated or buffet style service ‚â§.Demonstrating a greater understanding of cooking techniques and why each is better suited to fit a desired result ‚â§.Preparing individual recipes that replicate the flavor profile of different regions of the world ‚â§.Understanding how culture and climate can cause cuisine to develop differently in different areas of the world

 DIGITAL PAINTING I